Hi-I'm the CARFAX Xpert™. I'm here to help you better understand the data in this CARFAX Report. Did you know...

 We checked over 4 billion records from thousands of data sources for this vehicle

-This vehicle DOES NOT qualify for the CARFAX Buyback Guarantee
+This vehicle qualifies for the CARFAX Buyback Guarantee

 A CARFAX Vehicle History Report is based only on information supplied to CARFAX.